DataSF/datasf.github.io/academy/_posts/2017-06-08-introduction-to-sql-structured-query-language.md

 ## About this course

+Much of the initial and simple data analysis and manipulation is done in Excel spreadsheets. &nbsp;However, with larger and more complex datasets, a relational database (e.g. Oracle, Microsoft SQL Server/Access) is usually a more popular choice.&nbsp;

-## What you'll learn in this course
+## What you’ll learn in this course

-1) &nbsp; &nbsp; Data Table Fundamentals
+1) &nbsp; &nbsp; Data Table Fundamental

-2) &nbsp; &nbsp; Basic syntax of SQL – Your First SQL Query
+2) &nbsp; &nbsp;Basic syntax of SQL – Your First SQL Query

 3) &nbsp; &nbsp; Create a Custom View to Your Data Using the SELECT Statement